 Explanation

 In this example, the goal is to calculate a sum for any given group ("A", "B", or "C") across all three months of data in the range C5:E16.
 In other words, we want to perform a "sum if" with a data range that contains three columns.
-For convenience, data (C5:E16) and group (B5:B16) are named ranges.
-In the article below, we look at several approaches to this problem:
+For convenience only, data (C5:E16) and group (B5:B16) are named ranges.
+The article below covers the following topics:

 =SUMIFS(C5:C16,group,"A") // returns 168

-However, if we try to expand sum_range to include all three columns in data (C5:E16), we'll get a #VALUE! error:
+However, if you try to expand sum_range to include all three columns in data (C5:E16), you'll get a #VALUE! error:

 =SUMIFS(data,group,"A") // returns #VALUE!